smorken/smorken.github.io/index.md

  * I am currently learning Golang and Javascript with a side [project](https://github.com/smorken/freerange)
  * Experienced with dependecy injection and test driven development design patterns
  * Slowly evolving from object oriented to functional programming, but still use both
+ * GIS: basic experience with Vector and Raster datasets, and their manipulation in R, C# and Python

 ### Examples of work